lkesteloot/unsong/unsong.md

 “OKAY.”
 Sohu tried to read his face.
 Was she [i]disappointing[/i] him?
 “TODAY WE WILL LEARN ABOUT THE TWO PILLARS ON THE TREE OF LIFE.
 THE RIGHT PILLAR CONSISTS OF CHOKHMAH, CHESED, AND NETZACH.
 IT REPRESENTS THE RIGHT HAND OF GOD AND IS ASSOCIATED WITH MERCY.
 THE LEFT PILLAR CONSISTS OF BINAH, GEVURAH, AND HOD.
 IT REPRESENTS THE LEFT HAND OF GOD AND IS ASSOCIATED WITH JUSTICE.
 MY BOOK ON EDUCATION SAYS I SHOULD STOP TO SEE IF YOU HAVE ANY QUESTIONS.
 DO YOU HAVE ANY QUESTIONS?”

 She didn’t want to disappoint him further.
 She tried to think of a question.
 “Um.
 You talk about these correspondences all the time.
-So…uh…how does this correspond to human politics.
+So... uh... how does this correspond to human politics.
 We also talk about a right side and a left side, but in human politics the Right is usually more concerned with justice, and the Left is usually more concerned with mercy.
 How come in kabbalah it’s the opposite of that?”

 “THAT IS AN EXCELLENT QUESTION.
 YOUR HOMEWORK FOR NEXT WEEK IS TO FIGURE OUT THE ANSWER.”